SmolNero/villin_REIGN/musings/main.md

         // 1..=5 creates a range from 1 to 5 inclusive
         // ! means "not", & is taking a reference
         if !(1..5).contains(&security_level){
+            // If check fails, return errror
+            return Err("security level must be between 1 and 5");
         }
     }
 }